 Voluntarily giving up a right, claim or privilege.
 It removes liability for the other party in the agreement.

-When trying to sell your house fast in Greater Cincinnati and Northern Kentucky, you will likely hear a lot of real estate jargon thrown your way.
+When trying to sell your house fast in Northern Kentucky, you will likely hear a lot of real estate jargon thrown your way.
 It’s important to know what is being said and how the terms used will impact you.
-Do your homework before selling your house fast in Greater Cincinnati and Northern Kentucky so you don’t miss something you should have been aware of!
+Do your homework before selling your house fast in Northern Kentucky so you don’t miss something you should have been aware of!